Audit Trail

 How it works

-When Audit Trail is enabled, OpenObserve collects details of every non-ingestion API call made by users across all organizations.
+When audit logging is enabled using the O2_AUDIT_ENABLED environment variable, OpenObserve collects details of every non-ingestion API call made by users across all organizations.
 These events are stored temporarily in memory.
 Once the number of events reaches the batch size or the publish interval is reached, they are sent to the audit stream in the _meta organization.
 From there, you can view, query, or use them in dashboards and alerts.

 Example